 Supervision and Mentoring in Social Work

-The significance of supporting students within the practice setting cannot be over emphasized.
-Being a practice supervisor or practice educator is a very important in terms of guaranteeing that social work students who graduate as registered practitioners are competent for their role.
+Supporting students in practice settings is important.
+As a practice supervisor, or practice educator, you're responsible for guaranteeing that social work students who graduate as registered practitioners are competent for their role.

-On successful completion of this short course, delegates will have experienced supervising a social work student and meet stage 1 of the PEPs.
-This short course offers opportunities to develop understanding, knowledge and skills essential to supervise a learner in the practice environment Participants will also reflect upon their own practice, therefore, developing their skills as positive role models.
+By completing this short course, you'll experience supervising social work students, and meet stage 1 of the Practice Educator Professional Standards (PEPS) for social work.
+You'll develop understanding, knowledge and skills needed to supervise a learner in a practice environment, and you'll also reflect on your own practice, developing skills as a positive role model.